Marketing Strategy: What It Is and How to Create One

 An example of a market development strategy is when Microsoft introduced its Hololens technology to an additional 29 markets in Europe in November of 2017 [7].
 The augmented reality headset provides a unique user experience that allows professionals to work in a “mixed reality” environment.
 To promote their efforts, Microsoft released a YouTube video showcasing the unique use cases of the product in the workplace, such as through interactive employee training programmes in industrial environments [8].

-An example of a diversification strategy is when Apple introduced the first iPhone in June 2007 at the MacWorld Expo, with a UK release in November 2007.
-At the time, Apple was new to the mobile phone market, but they innovated in the space by adding a music player and web browser to their new touchscreen phone [10].
+An example of a diversification strategy is when Apple introduced the first iPhone in June 2007 at the MacWorld Expo, with an Indian release in August 2008.
+At the time, Apple was new to the mobile phone market, but they innovated in the space by adding a music player and web browser to their new touchscreen phone [9].

 It worked.
 As of June 2022, there were an estimated 1.8 billion active iPhone users worldwide [10].

-The first step in creating an effective marketing strategy is to clarify what your overall business objectives and marketing goals are.
+The first step in creating an effective marketing strategy is clarifying your overall business objectives and marketing goals.
 In other words: what is the end outcome you are trying to achieve with your market growth strategy?

 The answer to this question will inevitably depend on your particular place in the market and how comfortable you are with different risk levels.